June 10 - August 12

 March 17–June 11

-Jordan Wolfson's virtual reality work Real Violence (2017) is being presented for the first time in the 2017 Whitney Biennial curated by Mia Locks and Christopher Lew.
-The exhibition is on view through June 11.
+Jordan Wolfson's virtual reality work Real Violence (2017) was presented for the first time in the 2017 Whitney Biennial curated by Mia Locks and Christopher Lew.

 Wolfson pulls intuitively from contemporary technology, advertising, and digital culture to produce ambitious and enigmatic narratives that often feature animated characters.
 Real Violence reflects the artist's interest in states of interaction between the viewer and the work, in particular as they are activated by the gaze.

-This is the 78th edition of the biennial and the first to be held at the Whitney Museum building on Gansevoort Street in lower Manhattan.
+This was the 78th edition of the biennial and the first to be held at the Whitney Museum building on Gansevoort Street in lower Manhattan.

-The second part of the exhibition, TRUTH/LOVE, presented Wolfson's animatronic sculpture Female figure (2014).
-The work, which was first presented at David Zwirner in New York in 2014 in the artist's first exhibition with the gallery, combines film, installation, and performance in the figure of a curvaceous, scantily clad woman covered in dirt marks and wearing a witch mask.
-In the gallery and at the Stedelijk Museum, Female figure was encountered by a limited number of visitors at one time.
+The second part of the exhibition, TRUTH/LOVE, featured Wolfson's animatronic sculpture Female figure (2014), which was first presented at David Zwirner in New York in 2014 in the artist's debut exhibition with the gallery.
+The sculpture combines film, installation, and performance in the figure of a woman dancing and wearing a witch mask.
+At David Zwirner and at the Stedelijk Museum, a limited number of visitors was admitted to see Female figure at one time.
 Like Colored sculpture, Female figure reflects the artist’s interest in states of interaction between the viewer and his work, in particular as they are activated by the gaze.